Why I wrote Resonance

 Alongside these structural experiences, my personal life carried a steady undercurrent of anxiety and existential doubt.
 Family relationships, ongoing responsibility, and the peculiar intimacy of urban life sharpened my sensitivity to connection.
 The desire to be understood lived alongside a quiet fear of total understanding—because full understanding often dissolves boundaries.
 Cities place people close together, yet rarely allow genuine meeting.
 Relationships encourage endurance and acceptance, but seldom offer space to pause and ask what happens when adjustment becomes exhaustion.

 If Resonance feels restrained or distant, that quality grows out of lived posture rather than stylistic intention.
 It reflects an effort to remain upright amid ongoing anxiety and responsibility, to resist automatic alignment, and to carry the weight of reality without surrendering entirely to any rhythm that presents itself as inevitable.
+And to remain in place, without claiming it as the one we are meant to occupy.